- Investment Strategy

 The Fund is an investment in natural capital through the purchase and regeneration of Australian farmland and water.
-It invests in southern Murray-Darling Basin farmland, water & ecosystem assets to provide investors uncorrelated, risk-adjusted returns on capital, through value-add transformation of farmland for sustainable food production balanced with scaled reforestation (up to 30%) to protect biodiversity and deliver a climate change mitigation service.
-The Fund was established to offer wholesale investors access to the knowledge and experience gained by Kilter Rural over the previous 15 years delivering a $200M institutional farmland and water impact investment.
+It invests in southern Murray-Darling Basin farmland, water & ecosystem assets to provide investors uncorrelated, risk-adjusted returns on capital.
+Through value-add transformation, farmland delivers sustainable food production systems with scaled reforestation (up to 30%) for biodiversity protection and climate change mitigation.
+The Fund was established to offer wholesale investors access to the knowledge and experience gained by Kilter Rural over 15 years delivering a $200M institutional farmland and water impact investment.

 By 2050 the world will have:

 75% increase in food calories

 Produce more food while